-Audited Courses - Credit hours taken for a grade of "audit" do not apply toward a degree program.
-The grade of "audit" is not included in determining status for financial aid and does not count in the calculation of satisfactory academic progress.
+Audit Courses - Credit hours taken for a grade of "audit" do not apply toward a degree program.
+The grade of "audit" is not included in determining status for financial aid and does not count in the calculation of SAP.

 Incomplete Grades - Courses with grades of "I" (Incomplete) will be considered as credit hours attempted and not completed.
-Students who have made arrangements with the instructor to complete required course work are not required to re-register for the same class during a subsequent semester to complete the work.
-If the "incomplete" grade resulted in a student being placed on financial aid probation or suspension, once completed, the student must notify the Office of Scholarships and Financial Aid to have their progress reevaluated.
+If the "incomplete" grade resulted in a student being placed on financial aid suspension, once completed, the student must notify the Office of Scholarships and Financial Aid to have his/her progress reevaluated.